teslamotors/fleet-telemetry/README.md

 * ZMQ: Configure with the config.json file.
 See implementation here: [config/config.go](./config/config.go)
 * Logger: This is a simple STDOUT logger that serializes the protos to json.

 >NOTE: To add a new dispatcher, please provide integration tests and updated documentation.
-To serialize dispatcher data as json instead of protobufs, add a config `transmit_decoded_records` and set value to `true` as shown [here](config/test_configs_test.go#L104)
+To serialize dispatcher data as json instead of protobufs, add a config `transmit_decoded_records` and set value to `true` as shown [here](config/test_configs_test.go#L186)

+## Reliable Acks
+Fleet telemetry allows you to send ack messages back to the vehicle.
+This is useful for applications that need to ensure the data was received and processed.
+To enable this feature, set `reliable_ack_sources` to one of configured dispatchers (`kafka`,`kinesis`,`pubsub`,`zmq`) in the config file.
+You can only set reliable acks to one dispatcher per recordType.
+See [here](./test/integration/config.json#L8) for sample config.

 ## Metrics
 Configure and use Prometheus or a StatsD-interface supporting data store for metrics.
 The integration test runs fleet telemetry with [grafana](https://grafana.com/docs/grafana/latest/datasources/google-cloud-monitoring/), which is compatible with prometheus.
 It also has an example dashboard which tracks important metrics related to the hosted server.
 Sample screenshot for the [sample dashboard](./test/integration/grafana/provisioning/dashboards/dashboard.json):-